 Jackson has a great reputation as a guitar maker and one that often appeals to shredders and rockers.
 The Kelly KEX is a modern take on what an Explorer-type guitar is, and comes with features designed for the modern player.

-The Jackson Kelly KEX takes the best of a classic design and mixes it with the company’s contemporary design features aimed at modern players.
+The Jackson Kelly KEX combines the best of a classic design with contemporary design features aimed at modern players.
 The first thing that stands out here is the two Jackson humbucking pickups.
 We started our tests plugged into our Marshall combo amp and got a high-output tone from the get-go.

-The Kelly KEX features a poplar body in order to reduce costs, but the drawback is that you sacrifice some resonance.
-That said, this is a good guitar, particularly for beginners that want to play metal.
+The Kelly KEX features a poplar body in order to reduce costs, but the drawback is you sacrifice some resonance.
+That said, this is a good guitar, particularly for beginners who want to play metal.

 A modern version of a classic.